Gichbuoy/Movie_App/README.md

 ## Movie_App

-This is a simple movie app built using React.
+This is a simple movie application built using React.
 It allows users to browse and search for movies, view movie details, and explore different genres.

 ### Features